koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 {% end %}
 ### Iterator Chains

-Iterator adaptors can be passed into other adaptors, creating *iterator chains* that act as data processing pipelines.
+Any iterator can be passed into an adaptor, including other adaptors, creating *iterator chains* that act as data processing pipelines.

 ````koto
 i = (1, 2, 3, 4, 5)